 My father became very angry, and I got a beating with his belt.

-I remember that I was rolling over the ground and called: nemoj babo Don't hit me, Dad
+I remember that I was rolling over the ground and called: nemoj babo Don't hit me, Dad to look outside when it snows.

 My index finger was completely swollen, because I was hit there too.